jso123450/APCS-Z-Homework/18-wordSearch/README.md

-Finished all the methods but not yet reading from a file
+Finished all of the methods but haven't yet done the file
+	 - not sure how to fill up the puzzle with random characters and ensure that there are no words accidentally being made